-Fast forward to the years beyond high school; I was twenty years old and had just discovered I was pregnant.
-I did not know Dustin had Down Syndrome until he was born; all of the tests performed were negative for abnormalities.
-The doctors recommended that, because of my age, I should give up my son for adoption.
-I did a lot of crying, being angry, and wondering “why,” as I suspect a lot of new mothers do when they learn that their child has special needs, but there was no way I would give up my son.
+At twenty years old, Lynn had a son who they named Dustin.
+They did not find out that he had Down Syndrome until he was born; all of the tests performed were negative for abnormalities.
+The doctors recommended that, because of her age, she should give up her son for adoption.
+Lynn says she did a lot of crying, being angry, and wondering “why,” as she suspects a lot of new mothers do.

 Dustin has fought through many challenges in his short life.
 He stopped breathing at home, had open heart surgery, medication to keep his heart pumping, multiple ear tubes, RSV, phenomena and bronchitis every year, and genetic counseling.
-He has been my greatest teacher.
-He is an amazing little boy who faces every thing in life with a smile.
-He knows exactly what he needs to do at the doctors office, and never cries about shots.
+But, Dustin has been her greatest teacher.
+He is an amazing boy who faces every thing in life with a smile and knows no stranger.
 We as a society could learn a lot from these kids.

-I decided to quit my full time desk job to be with my son, and to work on my dream of running a Therapeutic Riding Center.
-Now I have two sons, and the program has expanded so much!
-I am a big believer in changing your path if you are not happy with your life, and the fact that you are never to old to be happy.
+She had decided to quit her desk job and to follow her dream of running a Therapeutic riding center.
+Now, as a single mom of 2 boys, the program is expanding to also offer EAP and EAL.
+Lynn is a big believer in changing your path if you are not happy with your life, and the fact that you are never to old to follow your dream.